ACTIVIST PLAYBOOK

 "Police claim scanners endanger officers, but no department has found a single documented case"

-• Cite sources: Reference Highland Park, Denver, Chicago examples
+• Reference Highland Park, Denver, and Chicago as concrete examples

-• Stay factual: Avoid partisan framing - this is a public safety issue
+• Avoid partisan framing, this is a public safety issue

-• Answer questions: Be prepared to explain alternatives like hybrid systems
+• Be prepared to explain hybrid system alternatives when asked

 Nextdoor Tactics